MD Periodontics

 next: Titanium Dental Implants>

-You are here: Home / Dental Implants / Ceramic Zirconia Implants
+You are here: Home/ Dental Implants / Ceramic Zirconia Implants

 What are ceramic zirconia implants?

+Woman smiling next to text.
 Text reads: Advantages of our Ceramic Zirconia Dental Implants.
 Gorgeous.
 Looks like natural teeth!
 Completely hypoallergenic.
 Exceptional stain resistance.
 Simpler, more hygienic design.

 A zirconia dental implant (also called a ceramic dental implant) is an artificial tooth made from zirconium dioxide (ZrO2), a crystalline form of zirconium that has been converted from metal to ceramic.
 Zirconia is particularly suited for dental material because it has similar properties to titanium, its neighbor on the Periodic Chart (remember this from 8th-grade science class?), but without the downsides of metal being placed into your body.
 Zirconia implants are commonly known as ceramic implants.